-Everyone wants to know what to expect after knee replacement surgery.
+Everyone wants to know what to expect after a total knee replacement surgery.
 They all ask:

 These are all valid questions.
 The whole reason you’re having knee replacement surgery is to get your life back and do the things you enjoy… without pain.